foldda/charian/README.md

 <img src='img/Post-office-system.png' width='550' align='center'>
 </div>

-Universal Data Transport, or UDT, is a proposed data transport service that provides the benefits of being convenient and cost-effective using the same “post-office-like” approach - that is, by creating and sharing a common, generic data transport service to be shared by all programs that require exchanging data, rather than building ad-hoc dedicated data-exchange connections.
+Universal Data Exchange, or UDX, is a proposed data exchange service that provides the benefits of being convenient and cost-effective using the same “post-office-like” approach - that is, by creating and sharing a common, generic data collection and delivery service to all programs that require exchanging data, rather than building ad-hoc dedicated data-exchange solutions.

 <div align='center'>
 <img src='img/Charian-data-transport.png' width='550'>
 </div>

-As mentioned, the Post Office's parcel-processing service must cater to the different parcel-posting requirements of all its clients, and it's achieved through the use of standardized packaging.
+As mentioned, the Post Office's parcel-processing service must cater to the different parcel-posting requirements of all its clients, and this is achieved through the use of standardized packaging.
 Packaging loose items in boxes simplifies parcel handling and allows modularized, more effective transportation that can be carried out by a general courier company.
 Similarly, a key in UDT's design is to use a generic data container for packaging (and regulating) various data items (e.g. properties of a data object), so irregular data can be handled uniformly using general data transport protocols and methods.

-Messaging technology, where the data is encoded in a text message, is most suitable for implementing UDT because when the data is stored in a “string container” it can be readily processed using generic tools and protocols because string is one of the most supported data types by major computer systems and programming languages.
+Messaging technology, where the data is encoded in a text message, is most suitable for implementing UDX because when the data is stored in a “string container” it can be readily processed using generic tools and protocols because string is one of the most supported data types by major computer systems and programming languages.
 In other words, UDT can use a text message to store data, and the message string can be saved to a file system or a database, or be transferred via common network protocols, such as HTTP/RPC, TCP/IP, and FTP.

-Thus the challenge to implementing UDT is to have a text encoding format that supports encoding any data into a string.
+Thus the challenge to implementing UDX is to have a text encoding format that supports encoding any data into a string.
 Unfortunately, popular data formats, such as XML, JSON and CSV, are not suitable for encoding the UDT container.
 That’s because each data instance in one of these formats assumes a certain data model (by structure and type), meaning a container encoded in these formats won't be the “generic and universal” that we want for accommodating _any data_.
 So our quest for a suitable encoding has led to the development of RDA - a new schemaless data format.

 ## The invention - RDA encoding

 RDA stands for "Recursive Delimited Array".
 It is a delimited encoding format similar to CSV where encoded data elements are separated by delimiter chars.
-Below is an example of a RDA format string that contains data elements of a 2D (3x3) table, using two delimiter chars for separating the data elements.
+Below is an example of an RDA format string that contains data elements of a 2D (3x3) table, using two delimiter chars for separating the data elements.

 ```
 |,\|A,B,C|a,b,c|1,2,3